 On January 17th, 2022 the 11th edition of the European Plan for Aviation Safety (EPAS) was published on the EASA website.
 The EPAS sets out the strategic priorities and main risks affecting the European aviation system and defines the actions to mitigate them.
 At a practical level, in the global ICAO context, the EPAS is the regional aviation safety plan (RASP) for EASA Member States.
 It supports safety management at State level and is the main input to the EUR RASP for the ICAO EUR Region.

 This edition is made up of 3 volumes over 391 pages with 183 actions covering 219 safety issues.
-On the next page you can find out more about the different parts of the EPAS and the key actions for the Air Ops Community.

 The 3 Volumes of the EPAS: